SeanParade/Sem5Notes/SPNotes/COMP3075/wk5.md

   - needs a connection object
 - `getReadable()`
 - `getWritable()`
+- if you run a DDL call on a connection object, you will get feedback from that call
 #### SQLite and Android
 - Andoird Classes
   - SQL helper class